rajabishek/blogger/source/_posts/Using-heuristic-evaluation-to-evaluate-a-products-usability.md

 ![Screenshot 9](/img/heuristic-evaluation/documentation.png)

 ## Summary
-Though Heuristics can never replace the conventional user testing methods it still could deliver a lot about a product’s broken usability and experience.
-Not every product manager/designer can afford the time, money or effort to perform user testing and Heuristic evaluations could be the faster yet effective way to solve them.
+Though heuristics can never replace the conventional user testing methods it still could deliver a lot about a product’s broken usability and experience.
+Not every product manager/designer can afford the time, money or effort to perform user testing and heuristic evaluations could be the faster yet effective way to solve them.